 Additionally, he has interviewed high-profile personalities such as Billy Graham, Magaret Thatcher, Malcolm X as well as high-net-worth individuals.
 So far, his incredible work has won him the names including “Muhammad Ali of the Broadcast Interview.”
 He has won several awards including an Emmy, two Peabodys and 10 Cable ACE Awards.

-Larry King’s Bio, Age
+Larry King’s Age and Early Life

 Larry King was born Lawrence Harvey Zeiger in Brooklyn, New York City, New York, on November 19, 1933, to Orthodox Jewish parents, Aaron Zeiger and Jennie Gitlitz.
 His father, Aaron, was a Ukraine-born restaurant owner and defense plant worker, while his mother, Jennie, was a Lithuania-born garment worker.
 He and his brother were raised and schooled in Brooklyn.